 As a social media freelancer and artist, they’ve provided a good mix of low, medium, and high competition hashtags.
 For some quick inspiration, here’s a great list of graphic design hashtags that will instantly boost your engagement!

 Network in your DMs

 The direct message feature in Instagram is your portal to a world of opportunities.
-Whenever possible, connect with other social media freelancers, freelance artists and potential clients using direct message.
+Whenever possible, connect with other social media freelancers, freelance artists, and potential clients using direct messages.
 Start by introducing yourself and sharing what your niche is – go on to explain why you’re drawn to them and what you can offer!

 Building a solid network of fellow creatives, by simply having personal conversations, is a great way to move up in your career trajectory and an awesome way to be memorable for your ideal client!